June 30th

 Commentary:

 When a crow finds a scrap of food, it makes a lot of noise and draws the attention of all other crows to the food.
-Obviously, when other crows come, the food gets shared among them.
+Consequentially, when other crows come, the food gets shared among them.
 The crow happily shares his find and is satisfied with whatever comes.

-Unlike the crow, when a scrounger asks for favors from others, he tries to dodge and deflect other cadgers, so that he can get the maximum benefit.
+Unlike the crow, when a scrounger asks for favors from others, he tries to dodge and deflect other cadgers, so he can get the maximum benefit.
 He wants to get as much from the giver as he can and keep it all for himself!

 pada vigrahaH: